-Copies of the following documents will be available for inspection at the office of Loong & Yeung at Suites 2001-2006, 20th Floor, Jardine House, 1 Connaught Place, Central, Hong Kong during normal business hours up to and including the date which is 14 days from the date of this document:
+Copies of the following documents will be available for inspection at the office of Loong & Yeung at Suites 2001-2006, 20th Floor, Jardine House, 1 Connaught Place, Central, Hong Kong during normal business hours up to and including the date which is 14 days from the date of this [REDACTED]:

-- (a) the Memorandum of Association and the Articles; - (b) the accountants' report of our Group received from KPMG, the text of which is set out in Appendix I to this document; - (c) the report on the unaudited pro forma financial information of our Group received from KPMG, the text of which is set out in Appendix II to this document; - (d) the audited combined financial statements of our Company for the three years ended 31 March 2015; - (e) the material contracts referred to in the paragraph headed "B. Further Information about the Business 1.
-Summary of material contracts" in Appendix IV to this document; - (f) the service agreements referred to in the paragraph headed "C. Further Information about Substantial Shareholders, Directors and Experts 2.
-Particulars of service agreements" in Appendix IV to this document; - (g) the Share Option Scheme; - (h) the written consents referred to in the paragraph headed "E. Other Information -7.
-Consents of experts" in Appendix IV to this document;
+- (a) the Memorandum of Association and the Articles; - (b) the accountants' report of our Group prepared by KPMG, the text of which is set out in Appendix I to this [REDACTED]; - (c) the report on the unaudited pro forma financial information of our Group prepared by KPMG, the text of which is set out in Appendix II to this [REDACTED]; - (d) the audited statutory financial statements of our Company as have been prepared for the companies comprising our Group for each of the three years ended 31 March 2014 and the eight months ended 30 November 2014; - (e) the material contracts referred to in the paragraph headed "B. Further Information about the Business 1.
+Summary of material contracts" in Appendix IV to this [REDACTED]; - (f) the service agreements referred to in the paragraph headed "C. Further Information about Substantial Shareholders, Directors and Experts 2.
+Particulars of service agreements" in Appendix IV to this [REDACTED]; - (g) the rules of the Share Option Scheme; - (h) the written consents referred to in the paragraph headed "E. Other Information -6.
+Consents of experts" in Appendix IV to this [REDACTED]; - (i) the Companies Law; - (j) the letter prepared by Appleby summarising certain aspects of the Cayman Islands company law referred to in Appendix III to this [REDACTED]; and